freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-27.english.md

 ## Description
 <section id='description'>

-The two scales you defined will be used to create the axes and graph.
-First is the y-axis.
+The two scales you defined will be used to create the axes and lines.
+First is the y-axis, it will be a line with some labels on the left of the graph.
 Create a new `const` named `yAxis` and set it equal to `d3.axisLeft(yScale)`.
 This will use the information from the `yScale` variable to build the axis.
 </section>

 ## Instructions